Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: The Belyi Curve Associated to an Adinkra Chromotopology

-Let us now look at what this operation looks like on the corresponding Riemann surfaces, $X_{(N_1,k_1)}$ and $X_{(N_2,k_2)}$.
-It is useful to first look at the operation on the monodromies of $X_{(N_i,k_i)}$ over $B_{N_i}$.
+Let us now examine what this operation looks like on the corresponding Riemann surfaces $X_1$ and $X_2$.
+It is useful to first look at the operation on the monodromies of $X_i$ over $B_{N_i}$.
+Before stating our theorem, we fix some notation.
+Let $C_i,D_i\ins\mathbb{F}_2^{N_i}$ denote the set of even and odd elements respectively, and let $X_i$ be the surface obtained by quotienting the $N_i$-cube by a $k_i$-dimensional doubly even code $\mathcal{C}_i$, so that the elements of $C_i/\mathcal{C}_{k_i}$ correspond to the white vertices of $A_i$ and the elements of $D_i/\mathcal{C}_{k_i}$ correspond to the black vertices.
+As usual, let $c_j$ be the element that has zero in every position except for the $j$ and $j+1$ positions.
+Then the monodromies of $X_{(N_i,k_i)}$ are given by